iTwin/itwinjs-core/Steering.md

 # iTwin.js Steering Committee Charter

 The goal of the iTwin.js Steering Committee is to ensure that iTwin.js meets the needs of its users.
-The Steering Committee represents the voice of the user and works with iTwin.js maintainers to help guide development efforts towards solving problems for iTwin.js community.
+The Steering Committee represents the voice of the user and works with iTwin.js maintainers to help guide development efforts towards solving problems for the iTwin.js community.

 ## Responsibilities